 Many insect (arthropod) defensins have been sequenced and shown to form ion channels in artificial membranes.
 Their precursor proteins are secreted and digested to the active peptides that can be bacterocidal and toxic to specific eukaryotic cells (Kourie and Shorthouse, 2000).

 The defensins with a conserved cysteine-stabilized alpha-helix and beta-sheet (CSαβ) structural motif are a group of unique antimicrobial polypeptides widely distributed in plants and animals.
-Recently, one defensin-like peptide (DLP) with high degrees of sequence and structural similarity to defensins from ancient arthropods and molluscs has been identified in a saprophytic fungus (Mygind et al., 2005).
+One defensin-like peptide (DLP), with high degrees of sequence and structural similarity to defensins from ancient arthropods and molluscs, has been identified in a saprophytic fungus (Mygind et al., 2005).
 This poses an important question regarding the evolutionary relationships of this class of effectors of innate immunity in three eukaryotic kingdoms.

 Zhu (2008) reported the computational identification of six families of fungal DLPs in which three known defensin types (antibacterial ancient invertebrate-type defensins (AITDs), antibacterial classical insect-type defensins (CITDs), and antifungal plant/insect-type defensins (PITDs)) were clearly assigned.
 Sharing of these defensin types between animals and fungi supported their closer evolutionary relationship, consistent with the Opisthokonta Hypothesis.
 Conservation of the PITDs across three eukaryotic kingdoms suggests an earlier origin (Zhu, 2008).